Thinking About Becoming a Jesuit Volunteer?

 Yes, JVC Northwest currently offers the AmeriCorps Education Award to most of our Jesuit Volunteers who successfully complete the full year of service.
 The few positions that are not AmeriCorps eligible:

 - provide service not funded by AmeriCorps, such as ministry or advocacy, or

 - are simply not eligible due to the limited amount of funding.

-The Corporation for National and Community Service will offer up to $5,730 for a full-time award.
+AmeriCorps will offer up to $7,395 for a full-time award for the ’24-25 service year.
 Upon successful completion of the service year, the award can be used to pay existing student loans or put towards tuition at an approved U.S. college or graduate school.

 See the AmeriCorps FAQ for more information.

 JVC Northwest provides each volunteer with a monthly living allowance to cover basic costs of living such as housing, utilities, and food.
 Each community pools their monthly living allowances to cover these shared costs.
 Volunteers also receive a $100 monthly stipend for personal expenses.